-Net cash flows provided by our operating activities for the three six months ended March 31, 2023 June 30, 2023 were \$97.7 million \$255.3 million compared to \$54.2 million \$158.3 million for the three six months ended March 31, 2022 June 30, 2022.
-The increase in cash flows from operating activities is primarily attributable to changes in working capital between the two periods and our reported increase in Segment Margin during 2023 relative to 2022.
-Segment Margin in 2022 (which included the \$32 million distribution received from one of our unrestricted subsidiaries, Independence Hub LLC, from the sale of its platform asset that was classified as a cash inflow from investing activities).
+Net cash flows provided by our operating activities for the six nine months ended June 30, 2023 September 30, 2023 were \$255.3 million \$396.4 million compared to \$158.3 million \$252.6 million for the six nine months ended June 30, 2022 September 30, 2022.
+The increase in cash flows from operating activities is primarily attributable to changes in working capital between the two periods and our reported increase in Segment Margin during 2023 relative to Segment Margin in 2022 (which included the \$32 million distribution received from one of our unrestricted subsidiaries, Independence Hub LLC, from the sale of its platform asset that was classified as a cash inflow from investing activities).

-Capital Expenditures and Distributions Paid to Our Unitholders historically funded material growth capital projects (including acquisitions and internal growth projects) with borrowings under our senior secured credit facility, equity issuances (common and preferred units), the issuance of senior unsecured or secured notes, and/or the creation of strategic arrangements to share capital costs through joint ventures or strategic alliances.
+Capital Expenditures and Distributions Paid to Our Unitholders

+We use cash primarily for our operating expenses, working capital needs, debt service, acquisition activities, internal growth projects and distributions we pay to our common and preferred unitholders.
+We finance maintenance capital expenditures and smaller internal growth projects and distributions primarily with cash generated by our operations.
+We have historically funded material growth capital projects (including acquisitions and internal growth projects) with borrowings under our senior secured credit facility, equity issuances (common and preferred units), the issuance of senior unsecured or secured notes, and/or the creation of strategic arrangements to share capital costs through joint ventures or strategic alliances.